JeevanRJ/jeevanrj.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello there, I’m Jeevan Jayasuriya!"
+title: "Hello there, I’m Jeevan Jayasuriya!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Ph.D.
-Candidate, Industrial & Systems Engineering
-University of Wisconsin–Madison<br>• Neuroergonomics • Human Factors • Human–Machine Interaction

 ****